jacobjpelletier/jacobjpelletier/README.md

 🍳 I enjoy **cooking** and experimenting in the kitchen.
 Particularly I love cooking (and eating) soups from around the world.
 My favorite genres of food are Mexican and Japanese.

 🏛 I enjoy reading books on **philosophy**.
-I enjoy books on transcendentalism, stoicism, meta-modernism, and some anylitical philosophy.
+I enjoy books on transcendentalism, stoicism, meta-modernism, and some analytical philosophy.

 🧑🏻‍💻 Since being a nurse, **coding** has been a hobby, and despite the cliche, I will would probably still consider it a hobby.